 Each year, termites cause an estimated $5 billion in property damage.
 These tiny pests form in large colonies and can cause serious damage to your home.
 If you’re seeing them, you definitely need termite treatment right away.
 After all, you’ve invested a lot in your home.
 What will happen if it’s ruined by an infestation of tiny wood-eating bugs?
 There are many species of termites that could be invading your home, and it can be very difficult to remove them from your home.
 It’s best to get professional help.
 Contact the professionals at Fox and we’ll get to work on your termite control issue.

 You might already know you need a termite treatment, but here are the most common signs termite exterminators look for.

 Termites use these cylinder-shaped pathways to travel along exposed areas while foraging for food.
 These might look like branches of dried mud attached to the side of poles, house foundations, metal fences, and other places.

 Swarmers are winged termites that a well-established colony produces once or twice every year.
-They can be easily mistaken for winged ants, but if you see swarmers in your home it’s a sure sign you have an infestation.
+They can be easily mistaken for winged ants, but if you see swarmers in your home it’s a sure sign a colony is close by.

 After their initial flight, the swarmers lose their wings.
 These can be found virtually anywhere, but they’re most commonly found near the nest.